Cholstat

 Things you should do

-• If you notice that you are getting muscle pain, tenderness or weakness for no reason, tell your doctor as soon as you can.
+• notice that you are getting muscle pain, tenderness or weakness for no reason.

 Things you should not do

-• Do not use CHOLSTAT to treat any other conditions unless your doctor tells you to.
+• Do not take CHOLSTAT to treat any other conditions unless your doctor tells you to.

-• Do not give CHOLSTAT to anyone else, even if they have the same condition as you.
+• Do not give CHOLSTAT to anyone else, even if they have the same condition as you have.

 Driving or using machines